CosmoLeveling/LoreQuest/README.md

 # LoreQuest

-A world and character manager helping roleplayer's manage there characters
+A world and character manager helping roleplayers manage there characters

 ## THIS IS A SOLO PROJECT SO DON'T EXPECT MUCH